 Kerry Kennedy Net Worth - Income From Book Sales And Is A Human Rights Activist

 Being born under one of the most influential families in the country is everyone's dream.
 But what people seem to forget is that everyone is equally human, whether you are poor or rich.
-The differences between human beings are created by themselves in regards to money and status.
+The differences between human beings are created by themselves in regard to money and status.
 And now many people can't seem to escape from them.

 The Kennedys are one of the United States' wealthiest and politically influential families.
-With many numbers of people bearing the Kennedy name serving the country in some of the highest position, it is bound to be on everyone's mind.
+With many numbers of people bearing the Kennedy name serving the country in some of the highest positions, it is bound to be on everyone's mind.
 But some of them have also acquired their own name and fame doing their own work.
 And the talented Kerry Kennedy is a prime example of it.

 Kerry Kennedy's Net Worth And Income

 As one of the eleven children of Robert F Kennedy, Kerry Kennedy's earnings are expected to be pretty significant.
 According to Celebrity Net Worth, Kerry has an estimated net worth of $10 million, which comes from the family wealth and also the sales of her books.

 Earnings From Books

 Kerry's leading source of income is her book sales.
 Her journey as an author started in 2000 when she released a book called Speak Truth to Power.
 This book contained photographs taken by Eddie Adams and had interviews conducted by Kerry of people who braved the adversities to survive imprisonment, torture, and death threats in war-prone nations.
 The revised version of this book was released in 2018.

 Furthermore, Kerry not only wrote a book but also founded Speak Truth to Power, a human rights organization, which honors journalists & authors who stand up to oppression.